CRESS-Surrey/eXtraWidgets/README.md

 ### Using

 Unlike regular NetLogo widgets, the extra widgets and tabs are created through code.

+A good place to put that code is in the  [`startup`](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#startup) procedure, which runs automatically when your model is opened.

+Here is an example demonstrating some of the things that you can do with the extension.
+To learn more about how to use the extension, take a look at the [wiki](https://github.com/nicolaspayette/eXtraWidgets/wiki), especially the [Primitives](https://github.com/nicolaspayette/eXtraWidgets/wiki/Primitives) and [Bundled Widget Kinds](https://github.com/nicolaspayette/eXtraWidgets/wiki/Bundled-Widget-Kinds) pages.

 ```
 extensions [xw]